-If you invest in our common stock in this offering, your ownership interest will be diluted to the extent of the difference between the initial public offering price per share and the pro forma as adjusted net tangible book value per share of common stock upon the completion of this offering.
+If you invest in our common stock in this offering, your ownership interest will be diluted to the extent of the difference between the initial public offering price per share and the as adjusted net tangible book value per share of common stock as of the completion of this offering.
+Dilution results from the fact that the per share offering price of our common stock exceeds the net tangible book value per share purchased by new investors in this offering.

 Our net tangible book value as of December 31, 2013 was \$ million, or \$ per share of common stock.
-Net tangible book value per share represents the amount of tangible assets less liabilities divided by the number of shares of common stock outstanding before giving effect to this offering.
+Net tangible book value represents the amount of total tangible assets less total liabilities, and net tangible book value per share represents net tangible book value divided by the number of shares of common stock outstanding, in each case, after giving effect to our corporate reorganization but before giving effect to this offering.

-Net tangible book value dilution per share to new investors represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the net tangible book value per share of common stock immediately after the completion of this offering.
-After giving effect to the sale by us of shares of common stock in this offering at an assumed public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus), and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our net tangible book value as of December 31, 2013 would have been \$ million, or \$ per share.
-This represents an immediate increase in net tangible book value of \$ per share to existing stockholders and an immediate dilution in net tangible book value of \$ per share to investors purchasing common stock in this offering.
+After giving effect to (i) the sale by us of shares of common stock in this offering at an assumed public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus) and (ii) the application of the net proceeds of the offering, our as adjusted net tangible book value as of December 31, 2013 would have been \$ million, or \$ per share.
+This represents an immediate increase in net tangible book value of \$ per share to existing stockholders and an immediate dilution in net tangible book value of \$ per share to new investors purchasing common stock in this offering.
 The following table illustrates this dilution on a per share basis: